theywa/enketo-express-oc/doc/oc-api.md

 ### POST /instance/edit

-Returns a url that points to a regular webform fieldsubmission view with an existing record.
+Returns a url that points to a regular webform fieldsubmission view with an **existing record**.
 No Close button present in the Discrepancy Note Widget.

 Has an optional `complete_button` parameter which is either `"true"` or `"false"`.
 If omitted, considered `"false"`.
 This parameter determines whether a _Complete_ button is present below the form in addition to the always-present _Close_ button. \[**THIS WILL BE REMOVED**\]